 The GST family of enzymes comprises a long list of cytosolic, mitochondrial, and microsomal proteins that are 45-55 kDa (dimer form) size and are capable of multiple reactions with a multitude of substrates, both endogenous and xenobiotic.
 GST catalyzes the conjugation of reduced glutathione, meaning the sulfhydryl group, to electrophilic centers on a wide variety of substrates.
 This activity is useful in the detoxification of endogenous compounds such as peroxidized lipids, as well as the metabolism of xenobiotics.
 GST binds toxins and functions as a transport protein.
 Glutathione S-transferase is used to create the GST gene fusion system in which the GST moiety is used to detect and purify proteins of interest.
 In a GST gene fusion system, the GST sequence is incorporated into an expression vector in frame with the gene sequence encoding the protein of interest.
 Induction of protein expression results in production of a fusion protein – the protein of interest fused to GST.
 This GST-fusion protein can then be purified from cell extracts via its high affinity for glutathione.
 Fusion proteins offer an important biological assay for direct protein-to-protein interactions.
 The GST tag is a 220 amino acid protein usually fused to the N-terminus of a protein; compared to other tags like myc or FLAG it is quite big.
 However, many commercially-available sources of GST-tagged plasmids include a thrombin domain for cleavage of the GST tag during protein purification.
 GST-fusion proteins can be produced in Escherichia coli as recombinant proteins.
-The HRP-labeled GST antibody is used for the detection of GST fusion proteins.

 This antibody recognizes glutathione S-transferase (GST).
 Recombinant GST was used as the immunogen.
 The antibody is affinity purified over a GST-agarose column.